 Founded by INSEAD Alum Romain Sautrau (’12D), Startup Farmers is a venture capital fund and startup accelerator based in Paris, France that is dedicated to solving the challenges of feeding a growing population in an environmentally sustainable way.
-It works to support entrepreneurs based in France, western Europe, and Israel who have innovative disruptive solutions for the future of agriculture.
-They support agricultural ventures that leverage technology to increase food production yields, improve food safety, encourage organic farming, and increase the well-being of farmers and are dedicated to solving the solution of global food and environmental sustainability and focuses investments in the following four areas:
+It works to support entrepreneurs based in France, Western Europe, and Israel who have innovative disruptive solutions for the future of agriculture.
+They support agricultural ventures that leverage technology to increase food production yields, improve food safety, encourage organic farming, and increase the well-being of farmers.
+In short, they are working on solutions for global food and environmental sustainability, and their investments focus on the following four areas:

 - Sustainable inputs (bio control, bio stimulation, new proteins)